bmich22/fitness-coach/README.md

 ## Unfixed Bugs

 ## Deployment
+The site was deployed to GitHub Pages with the following steps:
+1. Go to Settings in the GitHub Repository
+1. In the left-hand side bar, click on Pages
+1. Under Build and Deployment - Source, click on the drop-down menu and select Deploy from a Branch
+1. Under Branch, click on the drop-down menu and select Main
+1. Next to main, click on the drop-down menu and choose the folder root
+1. Under Branch, click Save
+1. Wait a few minutes and refresh the page.
+When the site is live, you will have a message at the top of the page, Your site is live with a link to the page.

+The live link can be found here: https://bmich22.github.io/fitness-coach/#signup-section

 ## Credits
 The following are sources of information used in building Jane Doe Fitness Coach.